Data Collections Student Attendance (STATS)

 An absence is where a student is expected to be in attendance on a school day and is not.
 There are many reasons a student may be absent from school.

-For a comprehensive list of situations that may constitute an absence for the purpose of the Student Attendance collection see the Assessing Absences and Non-School Days Guide.
+For a comprehensive list of situations that may constitute an absence for the purpose of the Student Attendance collection download the Factsheet - Assessing Absences and Non-School Days Guide.

 How to record a severe weather event or state of emergency